paulstraw/bbn-code-of-conduct/incident-response-policy.md

-# Spec Code of Conduct Incident Response Policy
+# Booster's Big Neighborhood Code of Conduct Incident Response Policy

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-This document describes how to respond to reports of harassment, as outlined in the [Spec Code of Conduct](https://specfm.github.io/code-of-conduct/).
+This document describes how to respond to reports of harassment, as outlined in the [Booster's Big Neighborhood Code of Conduct](https://github.com/paulstraw/bbn-code-of-conduct).

 ## Receiving Harassment Reports

-If someone reports harassment to a Spec host, their report will act as a written account of what happened.
+If someone reports harassment to a Booster's Big Neighborhood Community Leader, their report will act as a written account of what happened.
 This should be kept confidential to as small a group as reasonably possible.

-If a Spec host receives a verbal report, they should themselves write down what they were told as soon as they can, in case they don't get anything better.
+If a Booster's Big Neighborhood Community Leader receives a verbal report, they should themselves write down what they were told as soon as they can, in case they don't get anything better.
 When possible, verbal reports are usually better conducted in a quiet/private place, for the safety and comfort of the reporter.
 This also decreases the chances for someone to overhear sensitive information.

 If the following information is not volunteered in the written or verbal report, ask for it/include it, but do not pressure the reporter to provide it: